1. Home

 Extern

 Shorter, often unpaid, opportunities where students can complete projects in their field of interest while also being mentored by professionals.
-Extern provides exposure to real-world work environments and allow students to build valuable networks.

 CUNY Upskilling Programs are specific training tracks designed to provide targeted learning in high-growth industries.
+See tracks available below:

 Business